Order Norgeston Online

 POPs are different to other types of the Pill, known as combined hormonal contraceptives (CHCs), which contain a combination of two sex hormones – progesterone and oestrogen.

 Norgeston is mainly taken by sexually active women to prevent pregnancy.
 You should take it at the same time (within a 3 hour window) every day, in order for it to be effective.
 The hormones inside prevent you from getting pregnant in several ways:

-- (In some women) by stopping your ovary from releasing its monthly egg.
+- By stopping your ovary from releasing its monthly egg

-If you are a new user, taking your first Norgeston pill on the first day of your next period will give you protection from pregnancy.
-If you take your first Norgeston pill on any other day of your cycle, you may have to use condoms for the first 7 days of taking it, when you have sex.
-After 7 days of taking Norgeston, you will be protected from pregnancy.
+If you're a new user, taking your first Norgeston pill on the first day of your next period will give you immediate protection from pregnancy.
+If you start Norgeston on any other day of your cycle, first make sure you’re not pregnant.
+You’ll have to use condoms for the first 2 days of taking it, when you have sex.
+After 2 days of taking Norgeston, you will be protected from pregnancy.